lokeshgona/My-Webiste/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Work: I am currently working on the future of electric mobility at BorgWarner.
+I am currently working on the future of electric mobility at BorgWarner.
 Designing Hardware and algorithmic solutions for efficient and safe control of electric motors in vehicles.

-Outside of work: Have been exploring Deep Learning and Reinforcement Learning techniques for practical use cases in various applications.
+__Outside of work__: Have been exploring Deep Learning, Deep Reinforcement Learning techniques due to my longstanding interest in Robotics and other intelligent systems.
+Limited time and computing resources basically prevent me from trying anything major.
+Glad to see recent progress in Massively parallel GPU accelerated simulators/environments (Brax, Nvidia Isaac gym, Habitat sim...) that brought down the time needed for training from days to hours on an average gaming PC.
+I believe that efficient algorithms with **generalization** accross multiple tasks and **incremental/continual learning** ability are necessary for achieving **truly intelligent systems**.